repkam09/config-files/README.md

 config-files
 ============

-Repository of various configuration files for my personal laptop desktop.
+Repository of various configuration files for my personal laptop and workstation.

-This includes i3wm, conky, and a few other programs.
+My personal setup is i3-wm using mostly the default Ubuntu tools and programs.